ayengec/AXI4_Lite_RISCV_core/README.md

 # RV32I AXI4-Lite CPU

+## Hardware Design Requirements

+  For the complete project requirements, see [doc/reqs.md](doc/reqs.md).

+---

+## My Future work: Will develop a UVM TB constrained-random verification by using my own AXI4-Lite VIP which is on my github.

+---

 A compact **single-clock, multi-cycle, in-order RISC-V CPU** written in **SystemVerilog**, built around a **single shared AXI4-Lite master interface** for both instruction fetch and data access.

 This project is organized as a small but clean CPU design with standalone unit tests for the key blocks and a top-level smoke test that exercises the full execution path: